-Now Sammy's owner, who is rightly disgusted, needs to clean Sammy's mouth before returning her to free run of the house where her children will soon be home from school.
+Now Sammy's human, who is rightly disgusted, needs to clean Sammy's mouth before letting her loose in the house where her children will soon be home from school.
 The children love Sammy, play with her constantly, and Sammy loves to show her affection by giving kisses.
-Sammy's mistress is not OK with her having a poopy mouth when she licks the kids!
+Sammy's human is not OK with her having a poopy mouth when she licks the kids!

 Was this experience helpful?